Meteor-Community-Packages/meteor-autoform/README.md

 ## Fine Tuning Validation

-To control when fields should be validated, use the `validation` attribute on the `{{autoform}}` helper.
+To control when and how fields should be validated, use the `validation` attribute on the `autoform` block helper.
 Supported values are:

 * `none`: Do not validate any form fields at any time.
 * `submit`: Validate all form fields only when the form is submitted.
 * `keyup`: Validate each form field on every key press and when the user moves the cursor off it (throttled to run at most once every 300 milliseconds).
 Also validate all fields again when the form is submitted.
 * `blur`: Validate each form field when the user moves the cursor off it (throttled to run at most once every 300 milliseconds).
 Also validate all fields again when the form is submitted.
-* `submitThenKeyup`: At first acts like the `submit` option, but after the user attempts to submit the form and it fails validation, subsequently acts like `keyup`.
+* `submitThenKeyup`: __(Default)__ At first acts like the `submit` option, but after the user attempts to submit the form and it fails validation, subsequently acts like `keyup`.
 * `submitThenBlur`: At first acts like the `submit` option, but after the user attempts to submit the form and it fails validation, subsequently acts like `blur`.

-If you do not include the validation attribute, `submitThenKeyup` is used as the default validation method.

-__Note:__
+* `browser`: Let the browser handle validation, if supported.

+__Notes:__

+* For all values except "browser", the `novalidate="novalidate"` attribute is automatically added to the rendered form.
-If you choose `keyup` validation, there is sometimes a bug in Safari where the autofill mechanism will cause the text in the input to be selected after each keypress.
+* If you choose `keyup` validation, there is sometimes a bug in Safari where the autofill mechanism will cause the text in the input to be selected after each keypress.
 This has the effect of making it near impossible to actually type anything because you keep "overwriting" your input.
 To fix this,